DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 server_document_root: /var/www/html
 ```

 #### Tip!
-Check your [hierarchy structure](https://github.com/DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/blob/master/hierarchy_structure.md) is correct!
+Check your [hierarchy structure](https://github.com/DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/blob/master/hierarchy_structure.md#hierarchy-structure-of-playbook) is correct!

 ### Step 7.3 The DB Role

-Now that we have provided for the installation of the server lets write similarly a database role.
+Now that we have provided for the installation of the server, letss write similarly a database role.

 #### 7.3.1 Install, configure and start `mySQL`